ThomasWharton/Battle-of-Culloden/README.md

 * #005EB8 - This colour will be used for the header and footer elements as well as borders for table and list elements.
 * #009CFC - This colour will be used as a background colour for sections and elements, as well as for text.
 * #0076AC - This colour will be used for the booking form background.
-* #878E8D - This colour will be used for a small amount of text.
+* #878E8D - This colour will be used for box shadows and a small amount of text.
 * #FFFFFF - This colour will be used as a background colour for sections and elements, as well as for text.

 ### Structure